happo/docs/docs/cypress.md

 `happo-e2e` modules will do their best to auto-detect your environment and adapt its behavior accordingly:

-- On PR builds, compare the screenshots against the master branch
+- On PR builds, compare the screenshots against the `main` branch
-- On master builds, simply create the Happo report
+- On `main` branch builds, simply create the Happo report

 To get the results of the Happo jobs back to your PRs/commits, you need to install and configure the Happo GitHub app.
 Instructions are available